robfinch/Qupls/README.md

 ### Branches
 Conditional branches are a fused compare-and-branch instruction.
 Values of two registers are compared, then a branch is made depending on the relationship between the two.
-The branch displacement is seventeen bits, but it is in terms of instructions, so the range is +/- 320kB from the branch instruction.
+The branch displacement is seventeen bits, but it is in terms of instructions, effectively making it about 19 bits, so the range is +/- 320kB from the branch instruction.

 ### Loads and Stores
 Load and store operations are queued in a memory (load/store) queue.
 Once the operation is queued execution of other instructions continues.
 The core currently allows only strict ordering of memory operations.
 Load and store instructions are queued in program order.